pirovc/ganon/README.md

 Both parameters are used to define the similarity threshold between reads and references. `--max-error` will work with fixed number of errors to calculate the amount of k-mers necessary to match. `--min-kmers` will directly tell how many k-mers (in %) are necessary to consider a match.

+### --max-error-unique

+Exclusive error rate to define the similarity threshold of reads with unique matches.
+This is applied after filtering and only if a read is exclusively assigned to one target.
+If the threshold is not achieved, the match is not excluded but assigned to the parent node.
+This is useful in a scenario when a read is poorly matched against a specific target (species, assembly) due to lack of representativity (just one references for a species, for example).
+Usually set to 0 or 1.

-### IBF size
+### .ibf size (--max-bloom-size, --bin-length)

-The most useful variable to define the IBF size (.filter file) is the `--max-bloom-size`.
+The most useful variable to define the IBF size (.ibf file) is the `--max-bloom-size`.
 It will set an approximate upper limit size for the file and estimate the `--bin-length` size based on it (ps: there is a minimum size necessary to generate the filter given a set of references and chosen parameters.
 Ganon will tell you if your value is too low.).

 The IBF size is defined mainly on the amount of the input reference sequences (`-i`) but also can also be adjusted by a combination of parameters.
 Ganon will try to find the best `--bin-length` given `--max-fp`, `--kmer-size` and `--hash-functions`.
 Increasing `--max-fp` will generate smaller filters, but will generate more false positives in the classification step.
 If you know what you are doing, you can also directly set the size of the IBF with `--fixed-bloom-size` (ganon will tell you what's the resulting max. false positive).